rmit-programming-club/rmit-programming-club.github.io/_posts/2016-09-01-Competitive-coding-at-rmit.md

 If you yourself want to join with a few others to become this team, or know someone else appropiate, please contact the club!
 Here are a few key things that would make a good member, but you don't neccessarily need to possess all of them.

 1. Previous experience at competitive programming competitions
-2. Confidence coding in C++ or Java (Python is a desirable high-level language by is sometimes too slow)
+2. Confidence coding in C++ or Java (Python is a desirable high-level language but is sometimes too slow)
 3. Experience with Algorithmic problem solving
 4. A competitive drive